Keith Riglin: Early life and education

 Riglin was born on 24 January 1957.
-He was educated at Downer Grammar School, Edgware, Middlesex.
+After attending Priestmead Infant and Junior School in Kenton, Harrow, he passed the Eleven Plus examination and joined Downer Grammar School, Edgware, Middlesex.
 He read education and religious studies at the College of All Saints, Tottenham, then a constituent college of the Institute of Education, University of London, and graduated Bachelor of Education in 1980.
 Moving to Regent's Park College, Oxford as a ministerial student and for further studies in theology, he graduated Bachelor of Arts in 1983 and Master of Arts in 1986.
-He held a Master of Theology degree from Heythrop College, London and a Doctor of Theology degree from the University of Birmingham, awarded in 1985 and 2008 respectively.
+He held a Master of Theology degree from Heythrop College, London, and a Doctor of Theology degree from the University of Birmingham, awarded in 1985 and 2008 respectively.
 In 1987 he studied at St Andrew's Hall, one of the Selly Oak Colleges in Birmingham, prior to his service with the Baptist Missionary Society in Jamaica.
 He was a visiting scholar at Westcott House, Cambridge for the academic year 2006–2007.
 In 2016, he was awarded the Associateship of King's College (AKC) by King's College London.